- EHEDG Sanitary Standards

 - The maximum amount of electricity consumed by an industrial facility over a specific, short interval during a billing cycle.
 Managing this peak is critical for reducing expensive utility demand charges and stabilizing the local electrical grid.

-- Learn more: Process Modelling for Environmental →
+- Learn more: Condensers for Chemical Processing →